The examples which follow set out just a small sample of the types of projects we have been commisioned to undertake, in the areas of:

 There are many other types of planning support we have provided to local authorities, parish and town councils and other consultants and we would be happy to discuss with you how we can help you satisfy your project needs through our tailored support.

-We have provided support to over 40 neighbourhood plan groups across the south west.
+We have provided support to around 50 neighbourhood plan groups across the south and south west.
 Support to neighbourhood plan groups can be provided in a number of ways and we tailor our support to suit the skills, capacity, pace and resource availability of individual groups.
 The examples below showcase just a few of the ways in which we can support groups with professional advice, guidance and capacity.

 Advice throughout the process, drafting plan content and submission documents

 We provided support for the South Petherton Parish Council (South Somerset) neighbourhood plan steering group from the start of the process until the submission of the plan.
 Support focused on project planning, guidance on the process, evidence gathering and consultation, planning advice on policies and potential development sites and policy and plan drafting.
 We also drafted the Submission documents for the Parish Council and advised the Neighbourhood Plan Support Officer employed by the Parish Council for the duration of the plan’s development.
 The plan is now “made”.